EnzoSantoni/health-landing-page/README.md

 ## Description
 Landing page created for a social media services business.

-The goal of the project was to showcase available service plans in a simple and clear mobile-first interface.
+This landing page was built for a social media services business to showcase available plans and services in a simple and clear mobile-first interface.

 ## Live Demo
 https://enzosantoni.github.io/health-landing-page/